mikecm1/empyr.com/_pages/channel.md

 - "/img/logo-home-6.png"
 primary_body_copy_headline: Accelerate your Sales Pipeline with the latest Digital Ad Tool
-primary_body_copy_subheadline: 'Give your sales team a tool to spark ''closed won'' opportunities with their existing clients.
-Adding Card Linked Offers to your tool kit is a sure-fire way land and expand your current book of business. '
+primary_body_copy_subheadline: 'Give your sales team a tool to spark closing more deals with their existing clients.
+Adding Card Linked Offers to your tool kit is a sure-fire way to land and expand your current book of business. '
 primary_body_icon: "/img/icon-cards.svg"
 show_mainfeatures: true
 mainfeatures: